FIFA World Cup 2026: Tips for Capturing Lucrative Catering Opportunities

 Walk in on a slow weekday morning and ask for the owner or events manager.
 Come with a one-page menu and a clear proposal: you cover the food for their match-day programming, they promote your catering to their audience, and you have exclusivity for their specific match windows.
 Bring a tasting tray instead of a sales deck.
 Let the food make the case.

 One strong venue partnership can generate 20 or more orders across the tournament.
 Extend that same approach to sports bars, taprooms, golf clubs and entertainment venues—any space that will be showing the games without kitchen capacity.
-These are relationships worth building in May, not June.
-The venues that lock in a food partner early will stop looking.
+These are relationships worth building now that could pay off for months and years to come.

 Strong partnerships with breweries and tap rooms can generate business throughout the tournament and beyond.